arlowontprogram/ROBLOX-easyWebhook/README.md

 2. Under **Security**, check the **"Allow HTTP Requests"** to make sure it is enabled.

 ### Setting up the code
+#### Requiring ROBLOX asset
+If you don't want to setup with main/client, the settings will be defaulted.
+Skip to Requiring the Main Module

+#### Setting up via main/client

 in [/client](https://github.com/luaexception/ROBLOX-easyWebhook/tree/main/client)
 - copy main.lua and create a ModuleScript inside of ServerScriptService and name it **easyWebhook**